PREFACE:

 PROJECT ASPECTS:

-The project combined story, dance choreography, digital fluency, and sound-choir recordings.
+The project combined my hand-painted VR artwork with story, dance choreography, digital fluency, and sound-choir recordings.
 It was highly challenging on many levels, with a tight 15-day turnaround and a crew of nearly 20 people.
 At its core, the work celebrated the dialogue between story, imagery and XR digital creations, a dynamic interplay that explored the evolving “dance” between technology and human expression.

 Here is the published Siggraph white paper: https://dl.acm.org/doi/10.1145/3736539.3737497